Tiger Woods’ long-time caddie Steve Williams insists he had no knowledge of any of the player’s extra-marital relationships.

 Alliss, a former Ryder Cup player who has been television’s best-known commentator on the game for over 30 years, has described Woods as being in “dreadful turmoil” and just wonders what the future holds.

-“I don’t envy anybody involved in this – it’s all very horrid and very public,” the 78-year-old said.
+“I don’t envy anybody involved in this – it’s all very horrid and very public,” the 78-year-old said on the BBC website.